fortrabbit/help/docs/faq-pricing.md

 ## What about taxes?

 The fortrabbit service is targeted at professional B2B clients.
 Prices are net and subject to statutory VAT and may be added.
-Please also see our [billing page](/billing).
+Please also see our [VAT help page](/vat).

 ## What about support?